AnthonySinitsa/data-structures-and-algorithms/sorting/insertion/README.md

 append value (15) to sorted at current position of i: sorted=[4, 8, 15, 16, 23, 42]

+time complexity: O(n^2) because of the nested while loop

+space complexity: O(1) because the array is sorted in place

 ![stepthroughVisual](1.jpg)

 - pytest sorting/insertion/test_insertion.py